atlasphp/Atlas.Orm/docs/record-sets.md

 // or null if there is no match
 $removedRecord = $threadRecordSet->removeOneBy(['subject' => 'Subject One']);

-// unsets and returns an array of matching Record objects from the Record Set
+// unsets and returns an array of matching Record objects from the RecordSet
 $removedRecords = $threadRecordSet->removeAllBy(['author_id' => '5']);

+// unsets and returns an array of all Record object from the RecordSet
+$removedRecords = $threadRecordSet->removeAll();
 ```

 > **Note:**